oemof/oemof-solph/doc/oemof_outputlib.rst

     :backlinks: top

 The main purpose of the outputlib is to collect and organise results.
-It converts the results to a dictionary holding pandas DataFrames and Series for all nodes and flows.
+It gives back the results as a python dictionary holding scalar values and pandas DataFrames for all nodes and flows between them.
 This way we can make use of the full power of the pandas package available to process the results.

 See the `pandas documentation <http://pandas.pydata.org/pandas-docs/stable/>`_  to learn how to `visualise <http://pandas.pydata.org/pandas-docs/version/0.18.1/visualization.html>`_, `read or write <http://pandas.pydata.org/pandas-docs/stable/io.html>`_ or how to `access parts of the DataFrame <http://pandas.pydata.org/pandas-docs/stable/advanced.html>`_ to process them.